Turboprop

-A turboprop is a turbine engine that drives an aircraft propeller.
+A turboprop is a gas-turbine engine that drives an aircraft propeller.

 A turboprop consists of an intake, reduction gearbox, compressor, combustor, turbine, and a propelling nozzle.
 Air enters the intake and is compressed by the compressor.
-Fuel is then added to the compressed air in the combustor, where the fuel-air mixture then combusts.
+Jet fuel is then added to the compressed air in the combustor, where the fuel-air mixture then combusts.
 The hot combustion gases expand through the turbine stages, generating power at the point of exhaust.
 Some of the power generated by the turbine is used to drive the compressor and electric generator.
 The gases are then exhausted from the turbine.
-In contrast to a turbojet or turbofan, the engine's exhaust gases do not provide enough energy to create significant thrust, since almost all of the engine's power is used to drive the propeller.
+In contrast to a turbojet or turbofan, the engine's exhaust gases do not provide enough power to create significant thrust, since almost all of the engine's power is used to drive the propeller.